TedHusted/awake/awake.md/awake.md

 “Do you have a minute, Tess?”

 “Sure, what’s up?”
-She spoke in a whisper.
+She speaks in a whisper.
 Elena was sleeping next to her.

 “I tried the Echo Realm beta last night.
 It was fantastic!
 We played the Tactical RPG.”